vishwaCodes/memento-app/README.md

 Memento is still under construction and will be available out in the real world once it's been tested out and has all the optimal features for Users to enjoy.

-# Technologies Currently Being Used
+# Technologies Used

 - Python
 - Django
 - JavaScript
+- HTML
 - Bootstrap
 - CSS
 - Amazon AWS